memphis242/ascii_to_sevseg/README.md

 ## Usage
 In the near future, I will place the various build artifacts produced here into a package and publish that to some package management system, but for now, you may:
 1. **Download** the static library file for your target in the [**Releases**](https://github.com/memphis242/ascii7seg/releases) page of this repository.
+I try to include as many possible target environments as I can there, but this is not exhaustive.

-2. **Build the Static Library Yourself**: Clone this repo and run `make lib` if you are building for a desktop environment or `make libmcu CC_ARM_OPTS=<specify -mzzz options>` to build for an MCU target.
-Presently, only ARM-based MCUs are supported, but you may also just copy the necessary files into your own build environment and click away.
+2. **Build the Static Library Yourself**: Clone this repo and run `make lib` if you are building for a desktop environment or `make libmcu` to build for an MCU target (you'll need to configure [`mcu_opts.mk`](./mcu_opts.mk)) to build correctly for your desired target.
+   - Presently, only ARM-based MCUs are supported, but you may also just copy the necessary files into your own build environment and click away.
    - You'll need GCC to build for a desktop environment and the [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) to build for the ARM MCU targets.
    - Make
    - Additionally, to utilize the full build process I am using, you'll need: